terminaldweller/blog/mds/NTP.md

-# After NTP Comes NTS
+# After NTP Comes NTS.
+After NTS comes sdwdate.

 Well for this one I will be talking a bit about NTP and NTS.<br/>
-Unlike the DNS post there isnt much going on here.<br/>
+Unlike the DNS post there isn't much going on here.<br/>

 NTP is plain-text, NTS uses TLS so if our requests are tampered with, we can know.<br/>
 There is the "oooh, you cant see what I'm sending now" but in this case its NTP so the content being secret is not necessarily more important than making sure the content has not been modified(guarantee of integrity).<br/>